valentina98/DL2_InstanceDiffusion/blogpost.md

 We successfully generated some of the original images of the InstanceDiffusion model, confirming its superior performance in generating precise and high-quality images based on instance-level conditions.

 Through our experiments, we identified significant weaknesses in the model's performance when handling overlapping instances.
 The model often struggled to maintain clarity and distinct features.
-These findings highlight the challenges the model faces in maintaining the separation and accurate representation of closely positioned objects.
+These findings highlight the challenges the model faces in maintaining a separation and an accurate representation of closely positioned objects while producing logically sound images.

 The InstanceDiffusion model demonstrates significant potential in various industries which require detailed and customizable image generation.
-However, our findings emphasize the need for further development to enhance the model's ability to manage more complex spatial configurations.
+However, our findings emphasize the need for further development to enhance the model's ability to manage more complex spatial configurations and efficiency improvements.

 ## Contributions